electrocucaracha/krd/README.md

 ### Virtual Machines

 This project uses [Vagrant tool][5] for provisioning Virtual Machines automatically.
-The [setup](setup.sh) bash script contains the Linux instructions to install dependencies and plugins required for its usage.
+The *setup.sh* script of the [bootstrap-vagrant project][7] contains the Linux instructions to install dependencies and plugins required for its usage.
 This script supports two Virtualization technologies (Libvirt and VirtualBox).

-    $ ./setup.sh -p libvirt
+    $ curl -fsSL https://raw.githubusercontent.com/electrocucaracha/bootstrap-vagrant/master/setup.sh | PROVIDER=libvirt bash

 Once Vagrant is installed, it's possible to provision a cluster using the following instructions: